 Tip: Hire a River Safari for a better chance to see the Jaguars.
 Some of these tours can take up to 5 days, so can be quite an adventure!

-June – Chapada dos Guimarães
+Is June a good month for a honeymoon in Brazil? – Chapada dos Guimarães

 This doesn’t come often on the suggestions for itineraries for foreigners, but it is already an old friend of all Brazilians that are into travel and adventure.